jonathanballs/magical/README.md

 produces are tested against both the iCalendar spec as well as real calendar software.

+Magical was built for a side project called [Calapi](https://calapi.io) which provides an API for managing your personal calendars and events.

 ## Installation

 Just add `magical` to your list of dependencies in `mix.exs`: